-Occasionally, students may experience extended personal, medical or other problems, which make it difficult to attend classes.
+Occasionally, students may experience extended personal, medical, legal or other problems, which make it difficult to attend classes.
 The institution may allow a student under such circumstances to take a Leave of Absence (LOA) from the program.
-LOA must be requested in writing by the student and must be approved by the school administration.
+LOA must be requested in writing by the student, have the students' signature and must be approved by the school administration.
 The written request must include the starting and ending date of the leave of absence.
 Leaves of Absence may be granted for up to 180 days.
 Do not request a Leave of Absence unless you absolutely need to be off school for a period of more than 20 days but less than 180 days.
-Under no circumstances can the school grant more than a single (1) LOA within each 12-month period of enrollment.
+Under no circumstances will a student not be granted a LOA if the LOA, together with any additional LOAs previously granted, exceed a total of 180 calendar days in any 12-month period.
 Students will not be assessed additional tuition charges while on their Leave of absence.
 Before the start of the leave of absence, students returning from an authorized LOA will retain all credit for clock hours and work projects completed and will return to the academic progress status they held.
-A leave of absence will also extend a students contract expected graduation date by the number of days taken in the leave of absence.
+A leave of absence will also extend a student's contract expected graduation date by the number of days taken in the leave of absence.
 Students who fail to return from a LOA will be considered dismissed as of the last class day of attendance.
 As of the same date, the loan repayment process will be initiated.